hudongsheng-debug/FITSQuickLook/README.md

 - Profiles can now be temporarily hidden or displayed without removing them.
 - Added support to export multiple profiles into a single CSV file.
 - Improved internal file structure for better maintainability.

+## Version 1.8.1 New Features
+- Profile panel can now be resized to provide a larger viewing area for profile analysis.
+- Added clear indication of the currently selected row or column.

 ## 🧠 Use Cases